BiElisa/Sensitivit_Analysis_Postprocessing/README.md

 ## ✨ Notes

 All scripts are designed to be modified by the user to adapt to specific workflows.
+For example:
+- Change the label names going into...

 Figures are saved in .svg format for high-quality vector graphics.

-Ensure my_lib_process_utils.py (utility functions) is available in the same directory.
+The user can change it going to...